socketstream/ss-stylus/README.md

-# Stylus wrapper for SocketStream 0.3
+# Stylus (CSS) wrapper for SocketStream 0.3

-Allows you to support Stylus files (.styl) in your SocketStream project.
+Allows you to use Stylus files (.styl) in your SocketStream project.

 ### Instructions